 In Iran, the Global Partnership provided a synergistic framework for developing and incorporating anti-stigma and discrimination interventions in their national HIV strategic plan.
-This bolstered Iran's commitment to deliver quality HIV services even in emergency settings, with emergency healthcare workers being trained to ensure confidentiality and the accessibility of emergency services.
-As regulation was also issued requiring public and private health institutions to protect people living with HIV and key populations from stigma and discrimination, ensuring that their access to HIV treatment and care is free from all types of discrimination.
+This bolstered Iran's commitment to deliver quality HIV services even in emergency settings, with emergency healthcare workers being trained to ensure confidentiality and the accessibility of emergency ser a direct result of the country's commitments to the Global Partners to ensure confidentiality and the accessibility of emergency services.
+As a direct result of the country's commitments to the Global Partnership, a new regulation was also issued requiring public and private health institutions to protect people living with HIV and key populations from stigma and discrimination, ensuring that their access to HIV treatment and care is free from all types of discrimination.